Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 #### Changes over time
 There have been waves and flows to and out of Brazil, enriching its culture and forming the modern day society.
+- Many Europeans in the 20th Century were attracted by the agriculture demand and coffee growing, furthered by colonial relations.
+-

 # [TBD] 2.1 – Changing Spaces; Making Places